 The Sensation-Seeking Trap

-The correlation between sensation-seeking and substance use disorders, risky behaviors, and impulsivity is well-established (Zuckerman, 2007).
+The correlation between sensation-seeking and substance use disorders, risky behaviors, and impulsivity is well-established.
 What receives less attention is how engaging in sensation-seeking activities during recovery can maintain rather than transform the underlying nervous system patterns that contributed to addiction in the first place.
 The person swaps one source of intense stimulation for another, learns to achieve activation through adrenaline rather than substances, but does not develop the capacity to tolerate lower levels of arousal or to find satisfaction in quieter, less intense experiences.

 For someone whose nervous system learned early that baseline states feel intolerable, that intensity provides the only reliable escape from internal distress, sensation-seeking activities offer temporary relief while reinforcing the dynamics they seem to address.
 The system learns not to settle at a lower baseline but to seek ever more intense sources of external stimulation.